Robbie Grossman Player Props: Rangers vs. Phillies

-On Saturday, Robbie Grossman (on the back of going 1-for-3 with a home run and three RBI) and the Texas Rangers play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:05 PM ET.
+On Sunday, Robbie Grossman (on the back of going 2-for-3 with two RBI) and the Texas Rangers face the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
+First pitch is at 7:08 PM ET.

-He racked up three RBI (going 1-for-3 with a home run and a walk) in his previous game against the Phillies.
+In his last appearance, he strung together two hits (going 2-for-3 with two RBI) against the Phillies.

 Robbie Grossman Game Info & Props vs. the Phillies